wickathou/diploi.com/src/content/blog/hosting_nextjs_apps/hosting_nextjs_apps.md

 If you want to try Next.js without having to run a single `npm` command, you can do it using Diploi by either:

-* **Starting a trial without registering an account** Go to [https://diploi.com/#StackBuilder](https://diploi.com/#StackBuilder) to launch a trial project, or by visiting the Next.js component page [https://diploi.com/component/next](https://diploi.com/component/next)
+* **Starting a trial without registering an account**

+   Go to [https://diploi.com/#StackBuilder](https://diploi.com/#StackBuilder) to launch a trial project, or visit the Next.js component page [https://diploi.com/component/next](https://diploi.com/component/next)

-* **Starting a Quick Launch if you have an account on Diploi** Create a new project and in the **Repository** section, select **Quick Launch**.
+* **Starting a Quick Launch if you have an account on Diploi**

+   Create a new project and in the **Repository** section, select **Quick Launch**.
 This gives you a temporary environment to explore Next.js without connecting a repo.

 ---

-What other frameworks, databases or services should we support next on Diploi?
+What other frameworks, databases, or services should we support next on Diploi?
 Let us know on Discord!

 ---